 The same goes for different levels of computing power and configuration.

-For example, the laptop is a complete and closed system, and some are powerful enough to tackle the most advanced gaming.
+For example, a laptop is a complete and closed system, and some are powerful enough to tackle the most advanced gaming.
 However, laptop customization might be redundant, and it would be impractical to control a retail store’s wall screens with a mounted laptop.

 The traditional PC offers the highest level of customization, and its computing power can’t be beat.
 Still, the PC tower and loud fan make it less than optimal for areas where space and silence are at a premium.